felipemarinho97/torrent-indexer/README.md

 The instance running at [https://torrent-indexer.darklyn.org/](https://torrent-indexer.darklyn.org/) is my personal instance and it is not guaranteed to be up all the time.
 Also, for better availability, I recommend deploying your own instance because the Cloudflare protection may block requests from indexed sites if too many requests are made in a short period of time from the same IP.

-If I notice that the instance is being used a lot, I may block requests from Jackett/Prowlarr to avoid overloading the server without prior notice.
+If I notice that the instance is being used a lot, I may block requests from Jackett/Prowlarr to avoid overloading the server.
+I can also redirect your requests to a fake instance without prior notice.
 Consider yourself warned.

 ## If you cannot self-host